Español English

 The genus Tropaeolum, family Tropaeolaceae, includes more than 80 species of annual and perennial herbaceous plants native to Central and South America.
 Some species are: Tropaeolum majus, Tropaeolum speciosum, Tropaeolum peltophorum, Tropaeolum azureum, Tropaeolum peregrinum.

-Common names: Tropaeolum majus, Common Nasturtium, Brunnenkress, Garden Nasturtium, Indian Cress, Mexican Cress, Nasturtium, Nose-Tweaker, Nose-Twister, Peruvian Cress or Watercress.
+Common names: Common Nasturtium, Brunnenkress, Garden Nasturtium, Indian Cress, Mexican Cress, Nasturtium, Nose-Tweaker, Nose-Twister, Peruvian Cress or Watercress.
 This species is native to Peru, Colombia and Ecuador.

 They are herbaceous perennial plants of creeping or climbing habit that reach 3 meters (9.84 feet) in length.
 The leaves are green or yellowish, round in shape and have a central petiole.
 The showy and abundant flowers are trumpet-shaped and can be yellow, orange, or red.
 They bloom in summer and early fall.
 They produce fruit the size of a pea.

-They are used to cover small areas of the garden and low walls, in hanging pots and for patios, terraces and balconies.
-In frosty regions they are grown as annuals.
+Common Nasturtium is used to cover small areas of the garden and low walls, in hanging pots and for patios, terraces and balconies.
+In frosty regions it's grown as annuals.
 The leaves and flowers can be eaten in salads.
 The flower buds and the fruits are used in pickles.

-Tropaeolum majus needs full sun or semi-shade exposure; they also grow in shade but produce fewer flowers.
-They do not resist frost.
+Tropaeolum majus needs full sun or semi-shade exposure; it also grows in shade but produce fewer flowers.
+It does not resist frost.

 The soil should be light, well drained, and contain abundant organic matter.